paramrathour/paramrathour.github.io/Random Stuff/Square Identities.md

 ---
 These identities say that the product of $2$ numbers, each of which is a sum of $2^n$ squares, is itself a sum of $2^n$ squares.

-But, this is not limited to only 'numbers', and this has many applications :)
+But, this is not limited to only 'numbers', and this has many applications :).
+Check out <a href="https://en.wikipedia.org/wiki/Hypercomplex_number">Hypercomplex numbers</a>

 Here are formulas of square identities: